Mortgages with a Debt Management Plan (DMP)

 9. Prepare for additional scrutiny: Lenders may ask for additional details to fully understand your financial situation – don’t worry, we’ll be with you every step of the way.

-10. Close the deal: Once approved, finalise the mortgage and start the exciting journey to homeownership or remortgaging.
+10. Close the deal: Once approved, finalise the mortgage with a DMP and start the exciting journey to homeownership or remortgaging.

-How much can I borrow if I have a DMP?
+How much can I borrow for a mortgage with a DMP?

 The ‘loan-to-value’ (LTV) ratio available to you will be affected by your credit history.
 The LTV is the percentage you’re able to borrow compared to a property’s market value.

-With a current DMP or a settled one in the past 6 years, it’s unlikely you’ll be able to borrow at a high LTV.
-Lending is likely to be restricted to 85%, so you’ll likely require a minimum 15% deposit [5].
+With a current DMP or a settled one in the past 6 years, it’s unlikely you’ll be able to borrow at a high LTV ratio.
+You’ll likely require a minimum 5–15% deposit.

 More serious credit issues might mean a lender will ask for an even higher deposit.
 This reduces the risk exposure for them.

-If you’ve been in a DMP or have faced financial challenges in the past, you might be concerned about affordability and the limited number of mortgage lenders willing to consider your application.
+If you’ve been in a DMP or have faced financial challenges in the past, you might be concerned about affordability and the limited number of lenders willing to consider your application for a mortgage with a DMP.
 However, by taking steps to manage your current financial commitments and improve your budget, you can increase your chances of securing a mortgage at an affordable rate.
 Here are some practical tips to help you enhance your affordability:

 Start by tracking your income and expenses to get a clear picture of your finances.
 A well-planned budget can help you identify areas where you can cut back and redirect funds toward savings or paying off existing debts.